- Back Pain

 Sometimes I alone cannot help you and I work closely with colleagues – surgeons, physiotherapists and psychologists which is important in such care – the multidisciplinary team.

-Email email@example.com or call Amy on 020 7060 5109 for an appointment.
+Email firstname.lastname@example.org or call us on 020 7060 5109 for an appointment.
 Leave a message if you get through to a voicemail and you will be called back.